CKalitin/ckalitin.github.io/_posts/2025-07-28-latent-first-principles.md

 To this point, my description has been necessarily abstract because of all the different ways first principles thinking can be applied.
 I'll provide a few examples to illustrate this process in action.

-**1**
+**1 - Jevons Paradox**

 A few months ago, I wrote about [Jevons Paradox](https://ckalitin.github.io/technology/2025/05/03/jevons-learning-rate.html) and [Learning Rate](https://ckalitin.github.io/technology/2024/11/19/s-curve-examples.html).
 These are two disparate ideas that I have never seen related to each other.
-After a significant amount of thought and effort put into distilling both ideas, I came to the conclusion that Jevon's Paradox is a special case of the principle behind learning rate.
+After a significant amount of thought and effort put into distilling both ideas, I came to the conclusion that Jevons Paradox is a special case of the principle behind learning rate.

 Learning rate describes how given products get cheaper with greater scale, and Jevons Paradox describes how as the use of a resource becomes more efficient, the total consumption of that resource increases.
 These occur for the same fundamental reason: greater production leads to greater efficiency, which leads to lower costs, which leads to greater consumption.

 As is common in the results of first principles thinking, the result of your thought appears entirely obvious in hindsight.
 However, if given just the input space and not the result, it is difficult to reach the same conclusion because the distillation step is on the critical path to understanding the relationship between the two ideas.

-**2**
+**2 - Casey Handmer**

 "And over a long enough time scale, we can generate blog posts and books, both of which can embody compressed intelligence and a much higher signal to noise ratio than an average conversation."
 \- [Casey Handmer](https://caseyhandmer.wordpress.com/2025/05/21/questions-about-ai-2025/)